-4. MALICIOUS DESTRUCTION OF SCHOOL OR PRIVATE PROPERTY
+4. DESTRUCTION OF SCHOOL OR PRIVATE PROPERTY

-The malicious destruction of school or private property is a crime under the laws of the Commonwealth and the persons believed to be guilty will be prosecuted.
+The destruction of school or private property is a crime under the laws of the Commonwealth and the persons believed to be guilty will be prosecuted.

 A student who has willfully or maliciously damaged property may be suspended or permanently excluded from school depending on the facts.
-In all such cases a student will be assessed for the replacement cost of the damaged property.
+In all such cases, the damages will be assessed, and the student, as well as the parent(s)/guardian(s), will be held financially responsible for the replacement or repair cost of the damaged property.